-As defined by Florida Statutes Section 1006.63, "hazing" is described as any action or situation which recklessly or intentionally endangers the mental or physical health or safety of a student for the purpose of initiation, admission into, or affiliation with any organization operating under the sanction of Polk State College.
+Florida Statute Section 1006.63 describes "hazing" as any action or situation which recklessly or intentionally endangers the mental or physical health or safety of a student for the purpose of initiation, admission into, or affiliation with any organization operating under the sanction of Polk State College.
 Examples of hazing include, but are not limited to, pressuring or coercing the student into violating state or federal law; any brutality of a physical nature such as whipping, beating, branding, or exposure to the elements; forced consumption of any food, liquor, drug, or other substance; or other activity causing extreme mental stress such as sleep deprivation.

-Further examples of hazing are found in Florida Statutes Section 1006.63.
+Further examples of hazing are found in Florida Statute Section 1006.63.
 Any student or person associated with a Polk State College organization is prohibited from engaging in any hazing activity.

-Note: Hazing does not include customary athletic events (or similar contests), competitions, activities, or conduct that furthers a legal and legitimate objective.
+[Note: Hazing does not include customary athletic events (or similar contests), competitions, activities, or conduct that furthers a legal and legitimate objective.]